meows/racket/docs/alphabet.md

 point people have to agree on an alphabet in order to communicate easily, or else we'd be disagreeing on the *small* things, such as what words to use, instead of talking about the *big* things, like interesting ideas.

+After all, a good idea is good whether it's in English or German.